 Once installing Cockpit on your system, run the following command to enable and start cockpit service:

 Allow Cockpit ports in OS firewall using the following command:

 http://your-server-ip:9090 and complete the required steps to finish the installation.
 We’ll be asked to enter the login details in order to enter them into the dashboard.
-Here, the username and password are the same as that of the login details we use to log in to our Linux server.
+Here, the username and password are the same as the login details we use to log in to our Linux server.

 Congratulations!
 You have successfully installed Cockpit.
 Thanks for using this tutorial for installing the Cockpit content management system on your CentOS 8 system.
 For additional help or useful information, we recommend you to check the official Cockpit website.